erf-model/ERF/Docs/sphinx_doc/Algorithms.rst

    in the (deprecated) Fortran source code.
 Efforts are ongoing to port all the PPM variants into the C++ source code.

-Currently in PeleC Fortran source, there are 4 variants that can be chosen through the ``ppm_type`` flag:
+Currently in ERF Fortran source, there are 4 variants that can be chosen through the ``ppm_type`` flag:

 * ``ppm_type = 0`` uses a piecewise linear interpolation to reconstruct values at face.